Confusion Follows Trump Claim of Additional Mexico Deal

+“It’s just another aspect of what we’ve done,” replied Trump during a brief event on the White House South Lawn honoring the race car team that won this year’s Indianapolis 500 race.

+Asked by VOA why -- if there was such an agreement -- Mexico is denying it, Trump replied: “I don’t think they’ll be denying it very long.
+It’s all done.”

-There is confusion and consternation on both sides of the border after President Donald Trump on Monday claimed that the United States has signed what he calls "another very important part of the Immigration and Security deal with Mexico."
+There has been confusion and consternation on both sides of the border after Trump earlier Monday claimed the United States signed what he calls “another very important part of the Immigration and Security deal with Mexico.”

-Trump did not reveal any details about its contents, and Mexican officials deny any such side agreement on controlling migrants.
+Mexican officials on Monday denied any such side agreement on controlling migrants.

-It appears to be a reference to plans for a regionwide asylum agreement if enforcement measures agreed to last week between Washington and Mexico City do not halt a surge of migrants from Central America to the United States.
+It could be related to plans for a regionwide asylum agreement if enforcement measures agreed to last week between Washington and Mexico City do not halt a surge of migrants from Central America to the United States.

-"We trust that the measures we have proposed will be successful," Mexico's foreign minister, Marcelo Ebrard, told reporters Monday.
-"But if they're not, we're going to have to participate in this kind of discussion."
+“We trust that the measures we have proposed will be successful,” Mexican Foreign Minister Marcelo Ebrard told reporters on Monday.
+“But if they’re not, we’re going to have to participate in this kind of discussion.”

 When asked in Mexico City about a clause committing Mexico to purchase more products from American farms, as Trump has also suggested in recent tweets, Ebrard only said, “The migration issue is separated from trade.”